pretzelai/pretzelai/README.md

 # [Pretzel](https://withpretzel.com)

 Pretzel is a fork of Jupyter with the goal to improve Jupyter's capabilities.
+As one of our first releases, we've added AI code generation, editing and error fixing to Jupyter.

+**TL;DR**

+- Install Pretzel: `pip install pretzelai` then run `pretzel lab` to open the web interface
+- In any Jupyter cell, click “**Ask AI**” or press Cmd+K (Mac) / Ctrl+K (Linux/Windows) to prompt AI
+- Try our free hosted version: https://pretzelai.app

 Switching to Pretzel from Jupyter is extremely easy.
 We use your existing Jupyter extensions, settings and keybindings.

-We're building features such as:
+Our roadmap includes building features such as:

 - Native AI features similar to [Cursor](https://cursor.sh/)
 - Frictionless realtime collaboration: pair-programming, comments, version history, etc.